NrgXnat/xnat-docker-compose/README.md

 ## Troubleshooting

-- Get a shell in a running conatiner :
+- Get a shell in a running container:

      To list all containers and to get container id run